 As a full-time instructor at Cumberland, Mrs. Jennings teaches Composition I, Composition II, Introduction to Literature, and FSL.
 Her activities at CU include sponsoring Sigma Tau Delta, meeting bi-weekly with Table of Comments, a book club for all, supporting any English Department events, and trying to catch her student-athletes outside the classroom in action on the field or court.

 Jaclyn is a graduate of Huntland High School, holds a BA from CU, and an MA from WKU.
 She is an alumna of Sigma Tau Delta.
-Jaclyn is married to Drew Jennings, a CU alum, and they have one daughter.
-They’re members and attend services at First Baptist Church where Mrs. Jennings prefers to sit on the back row.
+Jaclyn is married to Drew Jennings, a CU alum.

 Ever since reading Lauren Slater’s Lying in a writing class with Dale Rigby, Jaclyn has been largely stuck on reading nonfiction, but still manages to reread a few classics like Wide Sargasso Sea, The Awakening, and a little Hemingway on summer breaks.
 Mrs. Jennings’s latest kick is food writing which she discovered during her pregnancy when she was unable to eat much that agreed with her, finding comfort in words about food instead.
 Having recently discovered poets Frank O’Hara on YouTube and Jericho Brown in a Garden & Gun article during her Covid-19 quarantine Mrs. Jennings’s 2020 summer reading list is looking promising.

 Jaclyn’s humble abode is in Portland, Tennessee, home of the Middle Tennessee Strawberry Festive, but that’s not why she and her husband live there.
 It is Drew’s hometown.
-She lives with him, their two dogs, and the newest, cutest addition to the household, a baby girl, their daughter, on a quiet cul-de-sac off the 8th green of the local, municipal course.
+She lives with him, their two dogs, and two daughters on a quiet cul-de-sac off the 8th green of the local, municipal course.
 It’s not Sun-Drop country, but she’s not north of the state line either.
+They’re members and attend services at First Baptist Church where Mrs. Jennings prefers to sit on the back row.